SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 Additionally, Excel can [turn things that are not dates into dates](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/), for example names or identifiers like MAR1, DEC1, OCT4.
 Recently, scientists had to [rename human genes to stop
 Microsoft Excel from misreading them as dates](https://www.theverge.com/2020/8/6/21355674/human-genes-rename-microsoft-excel-misreading-dates), as it was estimated that 20% genetics research papers contained errors!
-So, avoiding the built-in date format overall may help you avoid such issues.

 The image below demonstrates some of the many date formatting options available in Excel.